bml-research/data_analysis_bml/dnaj/dnaj_01.md

 ![Pic](./pics/01.png)
 *<sub>AlphaFold predicted structure of DNAJB6.
 Source: [AlphaFold server.](https://alphafoldserver.com/fold/6513fd66c075b29d)</sub>*

-However, at the time, the DNAJC family (comprising 30 members) was to large and cumbersome to clone and screen.

 ## What we want to do: cloning and screening the DNAJC family